CivicActions/ssp-toolkit/docs/ssp.md

 Account usernames may not be re-used for at least two years.

 ##### Drupal

-Drupal users unique identifier (the numeric user id, or uid) is never reused.
+Drupal user's unique identifier (the numeric user ID, or UID) is never reused.

 #### e

 ##### CivicActions

 All user accounts are required to change their passwords every 90 days.
-The website will automatically block the accounts of users who fail to change their password within that time period, after which the account may only be unblocked by a website Administrator or CivicActions Operations.
+The website will automatically block the accounts of users who fail to change their password within that time period, after which the account may only be unblocked by a website Administrator or CivicActions Operations staff.

 ### IA-5: Authenticator Management